Opening Night – In The Beginning

 Music by Bach, Beethoven, and Giuliani

 Wednesday, July 17, 5:00 PM

 Enjoy two Mozart sonatas for fortepiano and violin, all dedicated to important women who supported Mozart.
 Concertmaster Peter Hanson is the soloist, accompanied by principal keyboardist Andrew Arthur, performing on the fortepiano, the predecessor to the modern concert grand piano.
-The center of the program features soprano Mhairi Lawson performing three delightful Mozart songs.
+The center of the program features soprano Mhairi Lawson performing four delightful Mozart songs.

 Quartets in the Forest

 Mozart’s String Quartet No. 21 is the first of three Prussian Quartets because of their dedication to the King of Prussia, Friedrich Wilhelm II.
 The beautiful quartet is notable for the equal prominence given to all four parts and for the and for the remarkable and melodic nature of the cello part, the instrument that Friedrich Wilhelm played.

 Monterey’s iconic and beautiful San Carlos Cathedral has hosted Bach Festival twilight concerts for many years.
 The 2019 program features classic Baroque violin, organ and trumpet works.
 Enjoy some of the Festival’s finest Baroque musicians performing in the magnificent setting of the San Carlos Cathedral, just steps from downtown Monterey.